r-mayer/3-column-preview-card-component/README.md

-On my road to become a Front End Developer  🚀
+🚀 On the way to becoming a front-end developer  🚀

 # 3-column preview card component solution